Double Indemnity (novel): Publication history

 With a story and a dramatic element in mind, Cain informed his agent Edith Haggard that he would model the style of the serial on The Postman Always Rings Twice:

 It will be told almost in exactly the same style as my Postman book and, as a murder story, have the novelty that the insurance [investigator] who solves it never relies on any clues at all, in fact never even gets a clue.
 His weapons are the big human factors that people always overlook when they try to pull something smart…

-The novel was completed in late summer 1935 with the title Double Indemnity provided by Cain’s agent James Geller.
-When Haggard’s effort to sell the serial to Redbook failed, and book publisher Alfred A. Knopf showed no interest, Geller took manuscripts to several Hollywood studios, generating tremendous enthusiasm.
-When the Hays Office examined the work for film adaption, they emphatically rejected it.
+The novel was completed in late summer 1935, with the title Double Indemnity provided by Cain’s agent James Geller.
+When Haggard’s effort to sell the serial to Redbook failed and book publisher Alfred A. Knopf showed no interest, she took manuscripts to several Hollywood studios, generating tremendous enthusiasm.
+However, when the Hays Office examined the work for film adaption, they emphatically rejected it.
 Cain considered rewriting the serial, but Haggard had succeeded in selling Double Indemnity to Liberty magazine for $5000, and it was published in early 1936.

 Adaptations

 1944 film

 Directed by Billy Wilder with a screenplay by Raymond Chandler, Double Indemnity was “the first significant film created from a Cain book, and it remains the best.”

-In 1935 when Liberty magazine was preparing to release Double Indemnity by installments, M-G-M studios requested the Hays Office evaluate the piece for film adaptation.
+In 1935, when Liberty magazine was preparing to release Double Indemnity by installments, M-G-M studios requested the Hays Office evaluate the piece for film adaptation.
 Joseph Breen emphatically condemned the depictions of murder and adultery, killing any Hollywood interest in the novel.

 With the 1943 inclusion of Double Indemnity in Three of a Kind, a hard-bound collection of Cain novellas, interest in the work was revived.
 Cain’s agent H. N. Swanson brought the work to the attention of Austro-Hungarian writer-director Billy Wilder, and Wilder instantly acquired the rights for $15,000.
 Cain was chagrined that the piece, valued at 25,000 in 1935, was still discounted by the waning censorship risks imposed by the Hays Office.
 Initially, Wilder enlisted Cain to help write the film script.
 His dialogue, which was pitched to his literary forms, did not translate well to film.
 Wilder hired Raymond Chandler, author of The Big Sleep, and he and Wilder completed the screenplay.
 The scenario and story remained “as close as possible to the original story” but gave centrality to the relationship between Neff and Keyes.
 Literary critic Paul Skenazy observes that “Wilder and Chandler shift the focus from the lovers’ passion to the cost of that passion, and from Neff’s relationship with Phylis to the conflict of loyalties brought on by Phylis.”
 The script was approved by Joseph Breen.